Adopting a purebred dog from a shelter

 Indeed, some folks hoping to add a purebred dog to their family may think buying one is the only option.
 Others may think the purebred of their choice can only be obtained through a breed rescue group.
 While breed rescue organizations are a great choice for finding the perfect companion animal, there’s a third alternative, and it’s usually much closer to home.

 Purebred dogs can be found in shelters from coast to coast.
-It’s estimated that 25 to 30 percent of dogs in the shelter system are purebreds.
-Of the 9,000 animals dying in America’s shelters each day, over a quarter are the types of dogs fetching high prices via retail outlets.
+In fact, many of the dogs being killed in shelters around the country are the types of dogs fetching high prices via retail outlets.

 Shelters work together

 Best Friends has championed providing a great mix of dogs to the public for years.
 The Pup My Ride program out of Los Angeles takes at-risk Chihuahuas and other small purebreds out of shelters and transports them to our shelter partners across the country to provide them an opportunity to be adopted quickly.
 From Oregon to Montana, shelters receive as many dogs as they can handle.
 The country is filled with transport programs moving highly desirable dogs to the public eager to take them home.
 Not just private rescue groups, either.
 One of the biggest receiving groups for Pup My Ride is the Humane Society of Utah.
 Shelters are in the business of not just serving the animals but also the people.

 “On any given day, we have poodles, German shepherd dogs, shih tzus, cairn terriers and more ready to go home,” says Erin Olsen, Best Friends pet adoption specialist at the Best Friends Pet Adoption Center in Salt Lake City.